 PCG 651.
 Theories of Personality.
 (3).
-Psychological factors underlying personality development and adjustment; theories explaing personality structure.
+Psychological factors underlying personality development and adjustment; theories explaining personality structure.

-PCG 652.
-Learning Theories Applied to College Instruction: Cognitive Approaches.
-(1).
-Cognitive theories of learning are examined as they relate to college instruction.
-Emphasizes models of instruction and motivational strategies at the college level which were derived from cognitive theories

-PCG 653.
-Learning Theories Applied to College Instruction: Behavioral Approaches.
-(1).
-Behavioral learning principles are examined as they relate to college instruction.
-Emphasizes the application of behavioral principles to instructional models and motivational strategies.

 PCG 654.
 Seminar in College Teaching.
 (3).
 Issues and practices in college teaching.
 Course planning, instructional models and techniques, instructional problems, ethical concerns, assessment and evaluation, student/teacher interactions.
 PCG 655.
 Community Mental Health.
 (3).
 Psychological principles, theories, and practices are examined and applied to individual, school, family, and community mental health problems.

-PCG 659.
-Practicum in Clinical Hypnosis.
-(3).
-Prerequisites, PCG 559 and permission of instructor.
-This course provides supervised experiences in which hypnosis is integrated into the therapeutic process.
-Hypnotic and related techniques will be utilized in the treatment of selected psychopathologies and problems of adjustment.
-S-U grades.
 PCG 660.
 System Analysis and Consultation Theory.
 (3).
-Recommended prerequisites, PCG 655 or PCG 664, or SOC 610.
-Overview of systems and strategies for prerequisites, PCG 655 or PCG 664, or SOC 610.
-Overview of systems and strategies for systems change; consultation theory and social action strategies, including mental health consultation, behavioral consultation, and organization development.
+Recommended prerequisites, PCG 655 or PCG 664, or SOC systems change; consultation theory and social action strategies, including mental health consultation, behavioral consultation, and organization development.
 PCG 661.
-Orientation to Educational Psychology.
-(1).
-Majors only.
-Required of all educational psychology graduate students.
-Introduces current trends in educational psychology, faculty and their interests, helps students with program planning.
-Students will submit a writing sample, develop a professional growth plan, and complete a tentative program of study.
-Selection of major advisor during this time is encouraged.
-S-U grades.

-FCG 662.
+Orientation to Psychology and the Self.
+(3).
+Provides orientation to graduate study and presents basic philosophical positions in psychology.
+Provides interaction between new students and PCG faculty to facilitate evaluations as to feasibility of student pursuing graduate work at this institution.
+To be taken during first quarter of PCG Master's program.
+PCG 662.
 Group Dynamics and Facilitation.
 (3).
-Prerequisites, PCG 612 or concurrent registration in PCG 612.
+Prerequisites, PCG 612 or concurrent registration in PCG 612, and PCG counseling major.
 Information, facilitation, and preparation in various types of communication and counseling groups.
-Didactic presentations, demonstrations, group participation, student facilitation.
+Didactic presentations, demonstrations. group participation, student facilitation.

-PCG 663.
-Psychology Apprenticeship.
-(1-3).
-An elective course for graduate students in psychology.
-Students apprentice themselves to a faculty member of their choice and work on professional endeavors such as teaching, writing, and research.
-Approximately three hours of work per week required for each credit.
-S-U grades.

 PCG 664.
 Social Psychology.
 (4).
 Survey of major areas of social psychology; social observation techniques.
-Nature of and factors involved in human social behavior: cooperation, prosocial behavior, aggression, cooperation, prosocial behavior, aggression, conformity, obedience to authority, attitude change, interpersonal attraction and impression management.
+Nature of and factors involved in human social behavior: cooperation, prosocial behavior, aggression, conformity, obedience to authority, attitude change, interpersonal attraction and impression management.
 Social psychological phenomena will be observed in laboratory sessions.
 PCG 665.
 Marriage and Family Therapy.
 (3).
-Prerequisites, PCG 612 and 662, permission of instructor.
+Prerequisites, PCG 612 and 662. permission of instructor.
 Explores the intracacies of dealing with family constellations.
-Includes history of marriage and family counseling, conjoint family therapy, family in focus, behavioral approaches, stages of family development, sex therapy, and divorce adjustment.
+Includes history of marriage and family counseling, conjoint family therapy, family in focus, behavioral approaches, stages of family development. sex therapy, and divorce adjustment.
 PCG 670.
 Psychological Testing and Measurements.
 (4).
-Prerequisites, SRM 504, PCG majors only.
+Prerequisites, RSM 504, PCG majors only or permission of instructor.
 Basic testing principles such as reliability, validity, norming developed to enable student to critically evaluate educational and psychological tests.
-Exposes student to social and ethical issues in testing, a variety of specific psychological and educational tests, and test interpretation.
+Exposes student to social and ethical issues in testing. a variety of specific psychological and educational tests, and test interpretation.
 PCG 671.
 Aptitude and Achievement Analysis.
 (5).
 Prerequisites, PSY 271 or PCG 670.
 Standardized psychological instruments are analyzed in terms of the Technical Recommendations for Psychological Tests and Techniques.
 Students take a series of tests, and gain experience in the administration and interpretation of group tests.
+PCG 672.
+Aptitude and Achievement Analysis, K-6.
+(5).
+Prerequisites, PSY 271 or PCG 670.
+Standardized psychological instruments developed for children, grades K-6, are analyzed in terms of the Technical Recommendations for Psychological Tests and Techniques.
+Experience in administering and interpreting standardized instruments used at the elementary level.
 PCG 673.
 Individual Tests of Intelligence.
 (3).
 Prerequisite, PCG 670 or permission of instructor.
 Survey course for non-majors and for PCG majors who will not take the clinical assessment sequence.
 History, theoretical background, and description of Stanford-Binet Intelligence Scale, Wechsler Pre-School and Primary Scale, Wechsler Intelligence Scale for Children, and the Wechsler Adult Intelligence Scale.
 Not open to unclassified students.

+610. Overview of systems and strategies for